s09289728096/ghostpp/README.md

 Compilation
 -----------

 GHost++ depends on cmake, libboost, libgmp, zlib, libbz2, and libmysqlclient.
+We strongly recommend you to manipulate inside a virtual machine or docker.
-These steps should suffice to compile GHost++ on Ubuntu 16.04:
+These steps should suffice to compile GHost++ on Ubuntu 20.04:

 	sudo apt-get install -y cmake git libboost-all-dev build-essential libgmp-dev zlib1g-dev libbz2-dev libmysql++-dev git clone https://github.com/maxemann96/ghostpp